-It is not unusual that an emotionally neglectful marriage ends in divorce.
-Emotional neglect is devasting and can erode and undermine a relationship.
+It is not unusual for an emotionally neglectful marriage to end in divorce.
+Emotional neglect is devastating and can erode and undermine a relationship.

-Although emotional neglect is not specifically grounds for divorce, it falls under gross neglect of duty, which is.
+Although emotional neglect is not specifically grounds for divorce, it falls under gross neglect of duty, which is a ground for divorce.
 A spouse must provide respect, fidelity and support.
 Being emotionally neglectful includes not being supportive of your spouse.
-There are some very obvious signs of this happening.
+There are some very obvious signs of this.

 Loneliness